cardillan/mindcode/compiler/src/test/resources/templates/TOOLS-CMDLINE_template.markdown

 * execution step limits is exceeded,
 * an unsupported operation is attempted.

-When the execution ends, the contents of the print buffer is written to the output.
+When the execution ends, the contents of the print buffer is written to the log file.

 ## Compiler options